-Since the program’s launch, First Connections grantees have served more than 45,697 children and expanded services to more than 120 locations.
-One grantee reported that First Connections resources and supports enabled them to raise their developmental screening rates from 26 percent to more than 95 percent.
+Since the program’s launch, First Connections grantees have served more than 54,572 children (as of March 2019) and expanded services to more than 120 locations.
+One grantee reported that First Connections resources and supports enabled them to raise their developmental screening rates from 26% to more than 95%.

 Program Success Stories:

-The success of the First Connections Program is attributed to the following agencies’ commitment and dedication to testing and refining strategies to strengthen early identification and intervention services for young children in Los Angeles County.
+The success of the First Connections program is attributed to the following agencies’ commitment and dedication to testing and refining strategies that strengthen EII practices within their agencies.

-AltaMed Health Services Corporation provides pediatric care, developmental screening, and referrals to regional centers and other community supports.
-AltaMed uses health information technology capabilities to prompt staff to implement and track developmental screening results.
+AltaMed Health Services Corporation provides pediatric care, developmental screening and referrals to regional centers and other community supports.
+AltaMed uses health information technology capabilities to prompt staff in implementing and tracking developmental screening results.
 Since the launch of the First Connections program in 2014, AltaMed has noted a dramatic increase in their screening rates.
-In 2017, AltaMed implemented the Hablamos Juntos parent education program and have observed an increase in children’s language and communication skills.
+After implementing the Hablamos Juntos parent education program in 2017, AltaMed observed an increase in children’s language and communication skills.

-Eisner Pediatric and Family Medical Centeris a community health center dedicated to improving the physical, social and emotional well-being of children and families within the communities they serve, regardless of income.
-Eisner provides a number of pediatric services including individual and family therapy, trauma-focused cognitive behavioral therapy, and parenting programs, among other services.
+Eisner Pediatric and Family Medical Center is a community health center dedicated to improving the physical, social and emotional well-being of children and families within the communities they serve, regardless of income.
+Eisner provides several pediatric services including individual and family therapy, trauma-focused cognitive behavioral therapy and parenting programs, among others.

-Foothill Family Servicessupports the San Gabriel Valley and Pomona Valley with family centers in Pasadena, El Monte, South El Monte, West Covina, Duarte, and Pomona.
-To meet the unique needs of this region, Foothill Family staff speaks up to 13 languages and provide a diverse array of services for children prenatal to -5 and their families.
-In addition to conducting developmental screenings, Foothill Family provides parent education, home visiting services, and family therapy, among other services.
+Foothill Family Services supports the San Gabriel Valley and Pomona Valley with family centers in Pasadena, El Monte, South El Monte, West Covina, Duarte and Pomona.
+To meet the unique needs of this region, Foothill Family staff speak up to 13 languages and provide a diverse array of services for children prenatal to age 5 and their families.
+In addition to conducting developmental screenings, Foothill Family provides parent education, home visiting services and family therapy, among other services.

-South Central Los Angeles Family Resource Center supports families of children who are at risk for or who have been diagnosed with a developmental disability.
-The family resource center provides a wide range of services, including one-to-one peer counseling support to families and caregivers, ongoing outreach and public awareness to the community, parent support groups, and a range of other services.
+The South Central Los Angeles Family Resource Center supports families of children who are at risk for or have been diagnosed with a developmental disability.
+The family resource center provides a wide range of services including one-to-one peer counseling support for families and caregivers, ongoing outreach and public awareness in the community, parent support groups and a range of other services.

-As the first and largest pediatric hospital in Southern California and a recognized leader in the field of developmental disabilities, Children’s Hospital Los Angeles provides training, education, and technical assistance for First Connections grantees
+As the first and largest pediatric hospital in Southern California and a recognized leader in the field of developmental disabilities, Children’s Hospital Los Angeles provides training, education and technical assistance for the above First Connections grantees.